-Currently, one third (33%) of the Board members are women, with 100% of the Government-elected directors, and 50% of the Board-elected directors, being women.
-There are three women on the Executive Management Committee of the Company, and within the senior management group (which cadre of management are within the definition of executive officers in that they are individuals performing policy-making functions), 27% are women.
+Currently, one third (33%) of the Board members are women, with 100% of the directors elected by the Government of Canada, and 50% of the Board-elected directors, being women.
+There are also three women (23%) on the Executive Management Committee of the Company.
+Within the senior management group, which by definition includes individuals in policy-making functions, 31% are women.